 The GI is a measure of how a food affects blood sugar.
 Foods with a lower GI are less likely to produce a spike in blood sugar levels.

-The sourdough fermentation process is often used to make rye breads, as rye does not contain enough gluten for baker’s yeast to work effectively (1).
+The sourdough fermentation process is often used to make rye breads because rye does not contain enough gluten for baker’s yeast to work effectively.

-In addition, several other studies compared participants' glucose response after eating sourdough bread and bread fermented with baker’s yeast.
+In addition, several other studies have compared participants’ blood sugar increases after eating sourdough bread and bread fermented with baker’s yeast.

-Summary: Sourdough fermentation produces changes in the bread that may allow for better blood sugar control and improved insulin sensitivity.
+Sourdough fermentation produces changes in the bread that may help control blood sugar better than bread made using traditional baker’s yeast.

-Fresh sourdough bread can be made at home from three simple ingredients — water, flour and salt.
+You can make fresh sourdough bread at home from three simple ingredients: water, flour, and salt.

 Here is a quick overview of the steps required:

 - Make a sourdough starter a few days beforehand.
 You can find many simple recipes online.
 Creating an initial starter takes less than 5 minutes.

 - Feed your starter daily and let it grow for a few days.
 You will use part of this starter to make the bread and save the rest for future use.

 - On the day you want to make your bread, mix part of your starter with flour and water and allow this mixture to rest for a few hours.
 Then add salt.